G2mcab/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creats empty file
 5-execute adds execute permission to file to the owner

-7-everybody grants full access to the file to everyone
+7-everybody grants execute access of the file to everyone